 How to Install Arrow Rest on a Recurve Bow – the Glue-On Type!

 Also called a stick-on rest, an arrow plate is essentially a leather (it's also available in different fabrics or materials) strip that's positioned on the bow's riser.
+This one is a great example, however there are a lot of variants - it's a great idea to check out a few.
 Most traditional bows are compatible with this device only (mainly because of the lack of riser inserts or holes).
 Some arrow plates also come with an arm to secure an arrow.
 If you're going for this option, check if there are any visible defects on the material of the plate.
 Aside from preventing any possible snags when actually arming your recurve bow with an arrow, you'd also want to see if the plate's material isn't damaged - you'll be glueing this to the bow (or using a double-sided tape), so you better be sure that it's worthy for your gear!

 - Make sure you start off with a clean workspace – remove any dust, grime and unnecessary tools from your table.